ingo/ingo.github.io/_recipes/german_spent_grain_bread_biertreberbrot.md

 ---
 author: Jennifer McGavin
 category: Breads
-description: A nutritious bread made from brewer's spent grain, leftovers from brewing, known as der biertreber.
-The bread made from them is known as biertreberbrot.
-It has increased protein, fiber, and taste.
+description: A traditional dark German rye bread made using spent grain left over from brewing beer, known as treber in German.
+The spent grains add protein, fiber and wonderful malty flavor.
+The bread has a dense, moist texture and is known as biertreberbrot.
 image: german_spent_grain_bread_biertreberbrot.jpg
 image_attribution: Klaus Radetzki / EyeEm / Getty Images
 original_title: Biertreberbrot